 i.)
 Attend regular board meetings, including special ones that may be called.
 Missing two in a row without extending circumstances and notifying the President and/or Secretary calls for a letter to District Governor letting them know you are not attending meetings to represent their district.

 The Lions of Pennsylvania Foundation (LOPF) Board Members will consider LOPF a philanthropic priority and make annual gifts that reflect that priority.
 So that LOPF can credibly solicit contributions from foundations, organizations, and individuals.
 LOPF expects to have 100 percent of Board Members make an annual contribution that is commensurate with their capacity.

 C. Board Terms/Participation:

-Must be an active Lion/Lioness within the District they represent.
-This is an extraordinary opportunity for an individual who is passionate about the LOPF mission and who has a track record of Board leadership.
-Selected Board members will have achieved leadership stature in business, government, philanthropy, or the non-profit sector.
+Must be an active Lion within the District they represent.
+This is an extraordinary opportunity for an individual who is passionate about the LOPF mission and who has a track record of board leadership.
+Selected Board Members will have achieved leadership stature in business, government, philanthropy, or the non-profit sector.
 His/her accomplishments will allow him/her to attract other well-qualified, high performing Board Members.

 Ideal candidates will have the following qualification.

 a.
 Extensive professional experience with significant executive leadership accomplishments in business, government, philanthropy, or the nonprofit sector.

 b.
 A commitment to and understanding of LOPF beneficiaries, preferably based on experience.